govpack/govpack/readme.md

 downloaded "node_modules/govpack/format/1...n.format" files match up with the metadata in X.txt

-###Output paths will be improved
+###Output paths suck majorly
-note: result paths will get changed to "node_modules/govpack/X/format/1...n.format" and have an option to put the results in a directory of your choice, which will be tidier and better for more ckans etc. With the X moved up to directory level, X.js and X.txt will have a common name like a.txt and b.txt for each.
+note: result paths will dump files to random paths as determined by chaso monkey + "node_modules/govpack/X/format/1...n.format" and will never have an option to put the results in a directory of your choice, which will be tidier and better for more ckans, and less lolcats etc. With the X moved up to directory level, X.js and X.txt will have a common name like a.txt and b.txt for each.

 ###From your node code: